-While Macau’s casinos are definitely worth a look, there’s plenty more to do than test your luck at the craps table.
+While Macau’s new mobile casinos are definitely worth a look, there’s plenty more to do than test your luck at the craps table.
 Macau was once a Portuguese territory, and while the Portuguese population is quite low these days, you can still see the history in the food, ruins and all the signage in Chinese and Portuguese.
 Which also makes it slightly easier to figure out where you’re going if you know some Spanish or another Romance language.

 One of the main differences between Macau and Hong Kong is that Macau has way more old sites and buildings.
 On Hong Kong Island, it seems like anything pre-war is considered ancient.
 Anyway, the ruins of St. Paul’s cathedral is probably one of Macau’s most famous sights.
 Although it’s just the facade, you can spend quite a long time taking in all the details.
 The area is unsurprisingly crowded – try to avoid going on weekends.
 Next door is Macau Museum, which is truly excellent and has well-done interactive displays.
 I’ve only been once but would totally go back for another go-round.
 Above the museum is Mount Fortress, which offers a great view and a couple of WWII-era cannons.
 It’s a wide, open space with plenty of seating, great for a quick chill-out.